 Colorova – Sunday brunch is a specialty, as are the colorful pastries at this vibrant and playful tea salon.
 Opens at 10am for breakfast and remains open for light lunch or snacks throughout the afternoon.
 Closed Monday.

-Eric Kayser – Don’t let the multiple locations fool you into thinking that this is some kind of mediocre chain bakery: The breads at Kayser are excellent (ranked #1 on our list of Five Great Baguettes in Paris).
+Eric Kayser – Don’t let the multiple locations fool you into thinking that this is some kind of mediocre chain bakery: The breads at Kayser are excellent.
 The location in the 6th has a few small tables for on-site eating.
 They sell sandwiches at lunchtime, too.
 Closed Sunday.

 Best for Lunch